paralect/stack/stack-component-template/README.md

 6. [LICENSE](./LICENSE) — all Stack components are released under MIT license.
 7. [CHANGELOG.md](./CHANGELOG.md) — we keep every change in the CHANGELOG.md
 8. [SHIP_README](./SHIP_README.md) — this is optional readme which becomes README.md, when component get integrated into the [Ship](https://github.com/paralect/ship).

+## A beautiful README

+A good README needs to contain all the essential information so that developers understand what the project is about, why they should use it, and how to use it.
+It should also be stylish and attractive (use smiles and easy, concise language).

+1. *Headline* — every component should have a headline, which is one sentense description of how component can be helful or what it does.
+2. *Github topics* — every component should have a list of relevant topics.
+3. *Features* — briefly describe primary features (use smiles 🔥⚡️, they make life more fun).
+See [an example](https://github.com/paralect/node-mongo#features)
+4. *Installation guide* — users should know how to install/use component.
+5. *Example* — include short component example usage, move full api reference into separate document.
+See [an example](https://github.com/paralect/node-mongo#quick-example)
+6. *Changelog*, *License*, *Contributing*, *Contributors* sections are required to every repository.
+See [an example 1](./COMPONENT_README.md) and an [example 2](https://github.com/paralect/node-mongo#change-log).

 ## Creating your own Stack component